Intermediate Swimming Lesson 4

 ✔︎ Surface Dive

-• Float on the front face in the water.
+- Float on your front with your face in the water.

 Lesson Content